 When you’re adding curcumin to your practice and to a patient’s regimen you will want a high-quality supplement with the right curcuminoids present and the right amount of bioavailability.
 Research the company you’re buying from, and make sure you can identify what their quality controls and tests involve at every stage of production.
 Look for providers that boast cGMP certification, and find out if any recalls have ever been issued.
-This will help ensure your practice and your patients get the greatest benefits from this amazing supplement.
+This will help ensure your practice and your patients get the greatest benefits from this beneficial nutrient.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.